Before pubs and clubs became a thing, bia hoi or beer corner Hanoi, was the original choice for locals looking for a cheap, tasty beer.

 You will have a pick of spots.
 They are easy to identify as they consisting of no more than one to three tiny tables per spot.
 Each spot will have one to two large pressurized beer kegs with a server eager to get you to join the fray.

-Once you’ve picked where you want to have your beer, you simply grab a seat and plant yourself.
-While you do that, the server pours your beer with efficient precision straight from the keg into a 8 oz (250 ml) glass.
+Once you’ve picked where you want to have your beer, you simply grab a tiny seat and plant yourself.
+While you do that, the server pours your beer with efficient precision straight from the keg into a 8 oz (250ml).

 We can almost guarantee your beer will hit the table, the same time your bum hits the seat.
 There’s no mucking around here!